AnthonyAspen/restless-program/README.md

 different it these programs and also I like this version more,than the first one.

-for the moment the program contains only data-base directory.
-It's the main directory for the server's part in the restless service, it takes request from a client and gives a response depends of a request method and context.
+ Data-base directory is the main program for the server's part in the restless service, it takes request from a client and gives a response depends of a request method and context.
+Warehouse directory is a secondary program that tells data-base program what amount of product the warehouse has
 Also it's a restless program, therefore it'll answer in JSON format.
 But I'm not sure yet about requests, for example if a client wants to delete an order probably he should give a JSON formatted data to delete something, but perhaps this operation is too simple to do it, and it a lot easier to just get an id to a server
 1. if the method is GET and a client didn't give any id then it'll show every order from a server's database (curl -v localhost:8080 -XGET)